frozystaysfrozen/NO-POST-MORTEM/README.md

 ### 1.1.0 - To be announced
 - [x] To be announced

+## Modding

+Want to mod **(NO) POST-MORTEM**?

+Open an issue on GitHub or DM me on Discord (`frozystaysfrozen`) regarding modding, and I'll provide the modding resources.

+The resources may include:

+- `(NO) POST-MORTEM.py`
+- Python 3.x, if you don't already have it installed
+- Any other resources required for modding

 ## License

 (NO) POST-MORTEM is free and open-source software licensed under the GNU General Public License v3.0 (GPLv3).